hk-mars/mona-lisp/hacks/scope-and-extent/readme.md

 The entity continues to exist as long as the possibility of reference remains.

-It is free to destory the entity if it can prove that reference to it is no longer possible.
-GC(garbage collection) strategies implicityly employ such proofs.)
+It is free to destroy the entity if it can prove that reference to it is no longer possible.
+GC(garbage collection) strategies implicitly employ such proofs.)

 Most Common Lisp data objects have indefinite extent.